-Stack studio is the graphical designer tool for creating plugin user interface(UI) in Nanome.
+Stack studio is a GUI for creating plugin user interfaces that appear before users in Nanome.
 A Nanome plugin usually contains two major components: plugin scripts and plugin UI.
 While the scripts contain the behavior and computation of the plugin, the plugin UI is what the users sees and accesses in Nanome software.
 To create a sophisticated Nanome plugin, it's very likely that you would need to both write the script and create the UI.
-By using Stack Studio, you can easily create a plugin UI for the plugin that you are developing.

 # Get Started

 If you are a Nanome Stack beta user, please download Stack Studio from provided link and extract the compressed file.
-If you can't extract it, you can download any archiver such as 7zip to do so.
+If you can't extract it, you can download any archiver such as 7zip (opens new window) to do so.

 Once you extract the file, open Nanome.exe from the extracted content.
 Once Nanome.exe is running, you should be seeing the interface below.

 Create a JSON file at your prefered location.
-Copy paste the the RMSD plugin menu content from here into the JSON file.
+Copy paste the RMSD plugin menu content from here (opens new window) into the JSON file.